shbhmexe/Projects-2024/9 Neon Navigation Menu with Neon Cursor and Tail/README.md

 ## 🌟 Neon Navigation Menu with Neon Cursor Tail
-- **A dynamic, vibrant neon-themed navigation menu featuring a glowing cursor with a trailing effect.**
+- **A dynamic, vibrant neon-themed navigation menu featuring a glowing cursor with a `trailing effect`.**

 ## 💻 Tech Stack
 - **`HTML`: Provides the structure for the menu.**